KennethWilke/tenorite-example/README.md

 * Thread 2 sets the key
 * Thread 1 reads again, gets the result

-The implementations of those threads are mostly boring, though it it's worth noting that `client.clone()` is what makes it easy to share access to the service among threads.
+The implementations of those threads are mostly boring, though it it's worth noting that `caller.clone()` is what makes it easy to share access to the service among threads.

 The more interesting bits are the functions that are actually using the handle directly.